paulmarrington/lispz/doc/async.md

 1. Empiric in nature
 2. Highly coupled
 3. Leads to hard-to-read code in more complex event sequences.
+4. Exceptions are lost if not processed within the callback
+5. Actions triggered before the callback is set are lost

 # Promises
+ES2015 has introduced native promises into the language.
+As of November 2015 it is available on all mainstream browsers.
+Even if not, there are shims that work in an identical(ish) manner.

+Functions that want to return information in an asynchronous manner return a promise object.
+This object can be passed around and whoever needs the data it will or does contain can ask for it with a callback function.

+A function that creates a promise uses the 'promise' keyword instead of 'lambda'.
+Whe the promise is fulfilled it will call (resolve-promise data).
+If it fails it calls (reject-promise err).

+    (var read (promise [addr param1 param2]
+      (http-get (+ addr "?&" param1 "&" param2) (lambda [err response]
+        (return-if err (reject-promise err))
+        (resolve-promise response.text)
+      ))
+    ))

+## Benefits
+1. Separates cause and effect more clearly
+2. Results are available even it the promise is resolved before inspection
+3. You can pass around a promise just like the data it will contain
+4. Handles exceptions in a structured way

+## Disadvantages
+2. Still fairly highly coupled
+3. Only allows one action - not for repetitive events
+4. Developer view needs to change from sequential perspective

 # Events
 # Messaging